 - iShares MSCI Global Gold Miners ETF

-An alternative way to gain exposure to gold stocks is to trade in gold exchange traded funds (ETFs).
+An alternative way to gain exposure to gold stocks is to trade or invest in gold exchange traded funds (ETFs).
 There are a variety of options to look at when you’re deciding on the best gold ETF for you, as different funds will have different functions, costs and offerings.

 There are some funds that buy and hold gold bullion.
 For example, GraniteShares Gold Trust ETF is designed to track the performance of the price of gold, and its holdings of gold bullion are in secure vaults in London.